Skip to main content

 Welcome to the Arizona State Board of Podiatry Examiners

-Licensure by Universal Recognition
+Universal Recognition

 On August 27, 2019, the Arizona Board of Podiatry Examiners will begin accepting applications for licensure by universal recognition.
 The universal recognition policy allows Arizona residents to use an out-of-state professional or occupational license to qualify for an Arizona license to work.
 To qualify, an applicant must: